HigherOrderCO/Kind/DOCUMENTATION.md

 applications.

-Right now, global imports are uploaded to our servers, but, in the future, they'll upload files to decentralized storage such as IPFS/Swarm, and give it a unique name using Ethereum's naming system.
+Right now, global imports are uploaded to our servers, but, in the future, they'll upload files to decentralized storage such as IPFS/Swarm, and given a unique name using the Ethereum Name Service.

 Datatypes
 =========